samfoo/spite-game/index.markdown

   It is a [misplay](#misplay) to make any announcement regarding direction in this case.

-If a hand of natural 3s is played while the game is going lower, the direction "bounces" back to higher.
+If a hand consisting solely of natural 3s is played while the game is going lower, the direction "bounces" back to higher.

 ## Joker Hands